Privacy Notice for Website Visitors

 7. How and Where Do We Store Your Data?

-Some or all of the data We collect from you may be stored outside of the European Economic Area (the EEA) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
+Some or all of the data We collect from you may be stored outside of the UK or the European Economic Area (the EEA) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Sites and submitting information to Us.
-If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR, including at least one of the following safeguards:
+If We do store data outside the UK or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR, including at least one of the following safeguards:

 - We will ascertain whether your data will be stored in countries that have been deemed to provide an adequate level of protection for personal data on the basis on the GDPR.
 For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries;